Classifind Cut 28: 1972 Volvo 1800ES – Sold?

 When Volvo launched their P1800ES two-door wagon in 1972, Swedish critics nicknamed it Fiskbilen, or “Fish Van” while the Germans called the car Schneewittchensarg or “Snow White’s Coffin” because of the all-glass rear hatch.
 However, over time the styling has come of age, and with only just over 8,000 made during its short two-year production run these are sights to see for sale.
-That’s why we didn’t waste any time featuring this Sun Yellow-over-black leather example just listed last night here on Craigslist in Algonquin, Illinois (Chicago) with an asking price of $25,000.
-If you are serious about buying this rare Volvo, you can start the conversation by emailing the seller.
-When you do, please remember to mention you saw his Oldsmobile featured here on GuysWithRides.com.
-Good luck with the purchase!
+That’s why we didn’t waste any time featuring this Sun Yellow-over-black leather example originally listed in October 2020 on Craigslist in Algonquin, Illinois (Chicago) with an asking price of $25,000.

 Here’s the seller’s description: